Gas Prices

 - Gasoline

-Gas was indeed 6 cents a liter cheaper in Cornwall, so I filled up there, however as I drove back to Ottawa the Esso at the bottom of the 416 just before you head towards the bridge across to the U.S. had their gas at 64 cents (maybe 66 cents) a liter!
+Gas was indeed 6 cents a litre cheaper in Cornwall, so I filled up there, however as I drove back to Ottawa the Esso at the bottom of the 416 just before you head towards the bridge across to the U.S. had their gas at 64 cents (maybe 66 cents) a litre!
 Holy cow!
 That is an astounding bit of price variance for a 140 km radius that is for sure.

 Reasons for this odd price variance?